italia/public-opendata-sources/README.md

 If you want to run them in a virtual environment, a Pipfile is provided to use with [pipenv](https://pipenv.kennethreitz.org/en/latest/).
 If you have pipenv, just run `pipenv shell` and then `pipenv install` before launch the validation scripts.

-You can combine all resources from `orgs/` and `sources/` folders in a single nested json structure using `export_resources.py` script that creates a `resources.json` file (see [#6](https://github.com/italia/public-opendata-sources/issues/6) for details).
+You can combine all resources from `orgs/` and `sources/` folders in single nested json files using `export_resources.py` script that creates two files in `resources/` folder:

+* `resources.json` with a list of organizations and sources per organization;
+* `nested_resources.json` with a deeper nested object (see [#6](https://github.com/italia/public-opendata-sources/issues/6) for details).

-To validate it you can use the provided `resources.schema.json` schema: `jsonschema -i resources.json resources.schema.json`.
+To validate them you can use the provided `validate_resources.sh` script.

 ### Naming convention